Desert Ridge Phoenix Real Estate Market Report — August 2026

 Desert Ridge Phoenix Real Estate Safety & Crime

 Desert Ridge Phoenix Real Estate carries one of the lowest crime densities in the City of Phoenix.
-Master-planned community design, gated sub-communities at Aviano and Toscana, private security inside several enclaves, mature landscaping with low pedestrian-cut-through, and an active Phoenix Police Department presence around Desert Ridge Marketplace and the JW Marriott produce safety statistics that consistently outperform the Phoenix citywide average.
+Master-planned community design, gated sub-communities at Aviano and Toscana, private security inside the gated enclaves, mature landscaping with low pedestrian-cut-through, and an active Phoenix Police Department presence at Desert Ridge Marketplace and the JW Marriott produce safety statistics that consistently outperform the Phoenix citywide average.
 Property crime concentrates in the marketplace parking structure and the Loop 101 / Tatum commercial corridor, not inside Desert Ridge Phoenix Real Estate residential subdivisions.

 Law Enforcement Jurisdiction in Desert Ridge